Trinity United Methodist Church

 Pastor Charles Wilbanks

-The following will be the guidelines of Trinity UMC for in-person worship during the COVID-19 pandemic.
+The following are the guidelines of Trinity UMC for in-person worship during the COVID-19 pandemic.
 These guidelines will remain in place until further notice.

-2. Also, for those of whatever age, may feel uncomfortable coming back to in-person worship please do not feel obligated to do so.
+2. Also, for those of whatever age, who may feel uncomfortable coming back to in-person worship, please do not feel obligated to do so.
 Your reticence and anxiety is certainly understandable.
-We would urge you to participate in worship via Facebook or take advantage of alternate ways of joining us.
+We would urge you to participate in worship via Facebook or take advantage of alternative ways of joining us.

 4. If you have symptoms (fever, coughing, headache, etc.) please remain at home and worship with us online.